 In the context of writing feedback, it means I only describe what I’ve been feeling and thinking when reading the text and avoid critique, evaluation, or advice.

-Here are some creative ways of giving useful feedback from a very inspiring book I’ve written about recently, Writing Without Teachers by Peter Elbow:
+Here are some creative ways of giving useful feedback from a very inspiring book, Writing Without Teachers by Peter Elbow:

 - Note which words or sentences you’ve experienced as full of energy, true, powerful.